Mișu Benvenisti: Communist imprisonment and release

 Benvenisti managed to survive a political purge which took place in 1950 at Ilfov's bar association.
 In March or April of that year, he applied at the Embassy for an extension of his entry visa to Israel, hoping to receive his Romanian passport, allowing him to leave the country.
 He admitted to have engaged Halevy in conversation on that and several other occasions.
 Suzana, unemployed by 1947, found work at the WJC and helped her husband with documentation for Averbuch Agamy (though she reportedly regarded Israeli diplomats as "imperialists"); by 1948, she had switched to a position in the Romanian state bureaucracy, at the Nicolae Bălcescu Cultural Fund, and in February 1949 was working as a typist for the Israeli Embassy.
 The Securitate was expanding on its actions against the Zionists, with Cohen and Cornel Iancu targeted by June.
 As the former recalls, they had tried to warn Benvenisti that he could expect the same outcome.
 Under interrogation, Moscovici alleged that Suzana was passionate about getting Ben-Gurion's government to rescue the Zionist groups, pleading with her superiors at the Embassy to advocate the issue on her behalf.

 The Benvenistis were living in an apartment on Republicii Boulevard, 37 when Mișu was arrested on July 10, 1950.
-He was held at the Interior Ministry building to early August, and then moved to "the basement of a large villa" until October, and possibly kept in Malmaison prison in October–December.
+He was held at the Interior Ministry Palace to early August, and then moved to "the basement of a large villa" until October, and possibly kept in Malmaison prison in October–December.
 Benvenisti was first interrogated on August 14 by a Securitate team known to have been led by Lieutenant Major Gheorghe Rujan, but whose other members remained entirely anonymous.
 Comparing these records with parallel testimonies provided by Zionist Smaya Avny-Steinmetz, Wexler and Popov also argue that Benvenisti was tortured "liberally" after that date, in what was an attempt to extract his confession to have spied for Israel.
 They believe that such treatment would explain Benvenisti's subsequent health problems.
 On September 21, 1950, "after 73 days of inquiry", he still maintained that he owed his arrest to "a slanderous or knavish action by some enemy of mine".